fbpx

 1. Search your criminal records

-To find evidence of a criminal history, you’ll have to search state and county court records for every place you’ve lived.
-If you have been arrested or have any convictions, then you can ask the court(s) where those charges were filed to provide a record.
+If you have been arrested or have any convictions, then you can ask the court(s) where those charges were filed to provide a criminal background report.
 Otherwise, to obtain files from most county courts, you’ll have to visit the courthouse or county clerk in person—although some offer online services.
 You’ll also need to check federal court records.

 Note: If you were arrested with no conviction more than seven years ago, then this record shouldn’t be visible in your criminal history according to the Fair Credit Reporting Act (FCRA).
 You can contest this error if you find such a record.